0xGlitchbyte/decomp-guide/README.md

 ## Intro

-This book serves as a central collection of knowledge for everything related to one-one decompilation matching.
+This book serves as a central collection of knowledge for everything related to 1:1 decompilation matching.

 At present, this book will only cover Nintendo 64 decompilation.